WeylandMod/WeylandMod/README.md

 * Let you start public server without password.
 * Allow to log in to server without password if user listed in permittedlist.txt on server
 * Allow to remove Steam Lobby's password on connection through `Steam>View>Servers>Favourite`
-  * Note: currently this option server-side only, if you enable it, your server will be listed as server without password in Community Servers in the game
+  * Note: currently this option server-side only, if you enable it, your server will be listed as server without password in Community Servers in the game.
+This option will be removed when favorite servers can be accessed directly in game

-Planned features:

-* Show password icon in Community Servers list when Steam Lobby's password disabled

 ## Roadmap

 * Current features improvements, especially Shared Map.
-* Skip password check only for whitelisted players.
 * Mod version check on connection.
 * User-friendly installer for Windows platform.
 * [thunderstore.io](https://thunderstore.io/) integration.